joaoopereira/dotnet-test-rerun/README.md

 | `--collect` | Enables data collector for the test run.
 Example: --collect "Code Coverage" or --collect "XPlat Code Coverage"                     |
 | `--mergeCoverageFormat` | Output coverage format.
 Possible values: Coverage, Cobertura or Xml <br/><br/>Note: requires dotnet coverage tool to be installed. |

+Note: Sending `/p:` instructions to set property values is also allowed.

 # License
 This tool is licensed under GNU General Public License v3.0.
 See the [LICENSE](/LICENSE) file for details.